 In Charting Progress to 2040, the Boston Region MPO has established investment programs particularly its Complete Streets and Bicycle and Pedestrian programs-that support the implementation of Complete Streets projects.
-The Unified Planning Work Program (UPWP) programs support these projects, such as the MPO's Bicycle and Pedestrian Support Activities program, corridor studies undertaken by MPO staff to make conceptual recommendations for Complete Streets treatments, and various discrete studies aimed at improving pedestrian and bicycle accommodations.
+The UPWP programs support for these projects, such as the MPO's Bicycle and Pedestrian Support Activities program, corridor studies undertaken by MPO staff to make conceptual recommendations for Complete Streets treatments, and various discrete studies aimed at improving pedestrian and bicycle accommodations.